mynl/aggregate/doc/2_x_tweedie.rst

 Tweedie distributions are a suitable model for pure premiums and are used in GLMs.
 Tweedie distributions do not have a closed form density, but estimating the density is easy using ``aggregate``.

+**Objectives** Introduce aggregate probability distributions and the `aggregate` library for working with then in the context of real-world, but basic, actuarial problems illustrated using the Tweedie distribution from GLM modeling.

+**Audience** Actuaries at the Associate or Fellow level.

+**Prerequisites** V02 plus awareness of the use aggregate probability distribution in insurance (as covered on CAS Part 8).

 Theory